 Tenants and landlords usually arrange for rent to be paid by cash, cheque, e-transfer, or direct deposit.
 According to section 26(2) of the Residential Tenancy Act, Landlords are legally required to provide dated receipts for rent paid in cash.
 If you suspect that your landlord will not provide you with a receipt, consider bringing a witness and your own rent receipt for them to sign.
 You can also use TRAC’s template letter, Rent Receipt, to ask for receipts for previous rent payments.

-- section 19 of the RTA – you overpaid your security deposit or pet damage deposit;
+- section 19 of the RTA – the tenant overpaid their security deposit or pet damage deposit;

-- section 33 of the RTA – you paid for emergency repairs after carefully following the proper steps;
+- section 33 of the RTA – the tenant paid for emergency repairs after carefully following the proper steps;

-- section 43 of the RTA – you overpaid rent because of an illegal rent increase;
+- section 43 of the RTA – the tenant overpaid rent because of an illegal rent increase;

-- section 51 of the RTA – you received a Two Month or Four Month Eviction Notice for Landlord’s Use of Property, which entitles you to one month rent as compensation, and you are applying that compensation towards the last month of your tenancy; and
+- section 51 of the RTA – the tenant received a Two or Four Month Eviction Notice for Landlord’s Use of Property, which entitles them to one month rent as compensation, and they are applying that compensation towards the last month of their tenancy; and

-- section 65 of the RTA – you have an order from the RTB.
+- section 65 of the RTA – the tenant has an order from the Residential Tenancy Branch allowing them to withhold rent.

-If you know that you will be unable to pay your full rent on time, communicate with your landlord as soon as possible.
-Your landlord may allow you to pay your rent late – especially if you have always paid rent on time in the past.
-Make sure to get your landlord’s permission in writing if they do agree to give you an extension.
-You can also try requesting a short-term loan from a friend, family member, or one of BC’s Rent Banks (Vancouver, Surrey, Kamloops).
-If that is not possible, you may have to prioritize your rent over other expenses.
+If you know that you will be unable to pay your full rent on time, try to communicate with your landlord as soon as possible.
+While they are under no legal obligation to give you an extension beyond the 5-day grace period, they may allow you to pay your rent late anyways – especially if you have always paid on time in the past.

 - Fee for late rent allowed if term of agreement